Your Proactive Guide to Perinatal Mental Wellness: Tips for Expectant Moms

 Building Your Village: The Power of a Strong Support System

-You don’t have to do this alone.
-Support can come from many places.
+You don’t have to do this alone. therapy for postpartum depression can come from many places.

 - Communicating Your Needs: Talking with Your Partner and Loved Ones.
 Share how you’re feeling.
 Let them know specific ways they can support you.
 Sometimes, just voicing your worries can lighten the load.